| Centrip Editorial Board

 This article introduces five spots to visit now in the urban area of Nishio City, including the Mikawa Crafts and Glass Art Museum with its giant kaleidoscope.
 Also, see Matcha Sweets Experience & Walking around Sakujima, an Island of Art, which introduces how to find your way around Nishio City with a focus on Sakujima, and Tombolo Higata and Mer Brillante in Higashi Hazu, introducing the miraculous scenery that appears due to the tombolo phenomenon.

-Mikawa Museum of Glass Art: A photogenic spot!
+Mikawa Museum of Glass Art: A photogenic spot

 The Mikawa Museum of Glass Art is one of the most famous photo spots in the Chubu and Tokai areas.
 The contrast between the geometric stained glass patterns and the silhouettes of people makes it a popular spot, especially on social networking sites.